Alison Brie Shows Off Her ‘French Girl Energy’ In Super-Short Lace Mini Dress

 Alison credited hairstylist Clariss Anya Rubenstein for her flirty updo and makeup artist Molly Greenwald for her beauty look.
 She also tagged fashion stylist Erin Walsh.

-The regretful BoJack Horseman star shared three photos of her stunning look, all of which were taken inside the Jimmy Kimmel Show! green room.
+The BoJack Horseman star shared three photos of her stunning look, all of which were taken inside the Jimmy Kimmel Live! green room.
 In her caption, she revealed that she had been tested for COVID-19 ahead of her Tuesday night appearance on the talk show.

 “Too gorgeous to handle honestly,” read a message from a fan.